 3. UV unwraps your model to prepare it for texturing.
 This step is 2D painting or texturing by optimizing the geography of the model’s surface.

-5. Map the textures onto the surface of the 3D model due to give it the appearance you’ve created.
+5. Map the textures onto the surface of the 3D model to give it the appearance you’ve created.

 6. Use lighting and shading techniques to enhance your model’s appearance for a more realistic look and feel.